 Ali Jimale Ahmed

-Jimale Ahmed is Chair and Professor of Comparative Literature at Queens College
+Jimale Ahmed is Professor of Comparative Literature at Queens College

 and the CUNY Graduate Center.
 Creative teaching is, for Ahmed, one

 of the cornerstones of academic learning.
 It incorporates Socratic

 methods of questioning, while at the same time emphasizing the

 importance of education as a two-way traffic.
 Through college education,

 students endeavor to form their own "internally persuasive discourse"

 (Bakhtin).
 As teachers, it is our responsibility to avail our students